Madhouse

 Evolution

-The band was assembled as an afterthought when Prince had recorded a bunch of instrumental tracks with Eric Leeds overdubbing saxophone.
-At the time of release of their first album 8 a press release touted Madhouse as the brainchild of a keyboardist from Atlanta by the name of Austra Chanel.
-Furthermore, the group, according to the official biography consisted of drummer John Lewis, bassist Bill Lewis, and Eric Leeds, of which only Leeds is a real person.
+The band Madhouse was formed as an afterthought, after Prince had recorded a series of instrumental tracks with Eric Leeds overdubbing saxophone.
+Upon the release of their debut album, 8, a press release presented Madhouse as the brainchild of a fictional keyboardist from Atlanta named Austra Chanel.
+According to the official biography, the group also included drummer John Lewis, bassist Bill Lewis, and Eric Leeds, of which only Leeds is a real person.

-Efforts to create a third album 24 did not come to fruition in 1988 and the project was shelved.
-Later, in '89/'90, efforts by Eric Leeds to create a different follow-up album to 16, tentativdly titled 26, in the end evolved into Leeds' first solo album Times Squared.
+Efforts to create a third album 24 did not come to fruition in 1988 and the project was shelved after being rejected by Warner Bros..
+Later, in '89/'90, efforts by Eric Leeds to create a different follow-up album to 16, tentatively titled 26, evolved into Leeds’ first solo album Times Squared.

 In 1994 a whole new 24 album was created, with a line-up of Prince, Eric Leeds, Michael B. (drums), Sonny T. (bass) and Levi Seacer, Jr. (guitar).
-However, this project was also is shelved in 1995.
+However, this project too was shelved in 1995.

 Contributions